luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 or "the typing rule for synthesizing literals".

 Notice there is a line in the middle with nothing above it.
 This means that the typing rule has no premises, so it is always true in all contexts.
-The literal `2` always synthesizes the type `Int` in all contexts.
+For example, the literal `2` always synthesizes the type `Int` in all contexts.
 Contrast this to synthesizing, let's say, a variable named `email`.
 Which type should it synthesize?
 Probably `String`, but depends, right?